zlogic/mendix-docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/variable-activities/create-variable.md

 ### Variable Name

 Variable name defines the name of the resulting variable.
 The variable can be used by all activities following this activity in the flow.
 Each variable you create must have a different name.

-You can create a variable within a loop in which case the variable will persist within the loop but the value will be reset to the initial value.
-Variables created inside loops are not available once the loop is terminated.

 ## Common Section {#common}